| The

 and Bar in formulating appropriate parenting plans that address

+custody, visitation, and child support issues.
+The Academy also published a Parent's Guide for talking to children about separation and divorce, What Should We Tell The Children, an often asked question by parents in divorce.
 In an effort to address divorce from a multi-disciplinary perspective, the Academy also published Child Custody Evaluation Standards, to aid professionals in understanding the necessary training, skill, and experience required in conducting custody evaluations.
 As Fellows are also called upon to represent children in custody and visitation contested hearings, the Academy published Representing Children, to assist judges and attorneys in assuring effective representation of children in cases involving their vital interests.
+List Of Certified Fellows As

 a professional service, the Academy maintains and publishes